- Book Appointment

 Golden Vision Custom Design Gold Lenses:

-Golden Vision is the only eye care facility offering our custom, proprietary Gold Lenses for Ortho-K. We use the latest fitting technology to make custom lenses to fit the unique shape and curvature of a patient’s eye, and Gold Lenses are approved for up to 16 hours of overnight use.
+Golden Vision is the only eye care facility offering custom, proprietary Gold Lenses for Ortho-K. We use the latest fitting technology to make custom lenses to fit the unique shape and curvature of a patient’s eye, and Gold Lenses are approved for up to 16 hours of overnight use.

 To compare, most commercial lenses require 8 hours of overnight use for 2-3 days for the best results.
 With our custom Ortho-K lenses, patients only need to wear them for a minimum of 3 hours to see clearly throughout the day.
 This offers a flexibility that showcases our continued commitment to convenience in everything we offer our patients.